GLOBAL MARKETS-Stocks, dollar rise; investors eye earnings

 Japanese manufacturing showed the fastest expansion in almost three years and a 5-1/2-year peak in French business activity provided the latest proof of a nascent euro zone recovery.

-U.S. stocks recovered strongly after Monday's dip and the S&P 500 and Nasdaq set record highs in a broad rally led by gains in financial and technology stocks.
+U.S. stocks recovered strongly after Monday's dip.
+The S&P 500 and Nasdaq touched intraday records and the Dow was poised for its best day of the year, lifted by gains in the financial and technology sectors.

-The advance comes as investors assess quarterly earnings reports while seeking clarity on Trump's economic policies.
+The advance comes as investors assess quarterly earnings reports, while trying to find more clarity on Trump's economic policies.

-He also met with chief executives of the Big Three U.S. automakers to push for more cars to be built in the United States.
+He also met with chief executives of the Big Three U.S. automakers to push for more cars to be built in the U.S.

-"He is coming out of the gate strong and he is doing a lot of the things he said he would," said Joe Saluzzi, co-manager of trading at Themis Trading in Chatham, New Jersey.

-"On top of that, earnings aren't a disaster so far, so why not - you've been stuck in a range and why not lift off to the next level?"
+"He is demonstrating that he is extremely business friendly, and I thought he had a good day today," said Stephen Massocca, Chief Investment Officer, Wedbush Equity Management LLC in San Francisco.

 European earnings season got off to a rocky start with profit warnings from BT Group and Aryzta sending their shares sharply lower, but the weakness was offset by gains in Italian financials and mining stocks.